-Staff Ratios - Camper to Staff ratio is 1:10 for campers ages 7 and up.
+Staff Ratios -Camper to Staff ratio is 1:10 for campers ages 7 and up.
 Campers age 4-6 will be in ratios of 1:5.
+We do not have the capability to support campers who need one to one supervision.

-SWIM TIME
+SWIM TIME and LESSONS

-While at Camp Christina, your child will be participating in water fun and safety.
+While at Camp Christina, your child will be participating in water fun, water safety, and swim lessons.
 This will be the time for the children to cool down throughout their camp days and learn more about being safe in the water!
+Campers who do not pass our swim test will spend half of their swim time in free swim, and half of their swim time in swim lessons.